stackrox/stackrox/ui/apps/platform/README.md

 3. For integration tests:

-    * Add `import { hasFeatureFlag } from '../…/helpers/features';` in cypress/integration/…/whatever.test.js
+    * Delete `import { hasFeatureFlag } from '../…/helpers/features';` in cypress/integration/…/whatever.test.js
     * And then at the beginning of `describe` block do either or both of the following:

         * For **older** tests which were not relevant when feature flag is **enabled**